Start of Week 4

 - Packaging redesign

-In the morning we had our second presentation, where every team showed the concepts that they are taking forward for development.
-We got valuable feedback from the present NHS staff.
+In the morning we had our second presentation, where every team showed the concepts they would take forward for development.
+We got valuable feedback from the NHS staff present.

 We have wrapped up this week by discussing the strategy for the final presentation.

 The Website team got access to the current shayr.com data statistics for analysis, which told us the average visit time and devices used.
 We then looked into mood influence within chat approaches.
-Available chatbot tools and techniques used to make automated conversations feel more human to a user, such as the use of emojis, typos and even using placebo design was considered.
+Available chatbot tools and techniques used to make automated conversations feel more human to the user were considered.
+These included the use of emojis, typos and even using placebo design.

-The Test instructions team looked into biodegradable plastics for both packaging and test tools, and possible mould injection solutions.
+The Test instructions team looked into biodegradable plastics for both packaging and test tools, and possible injection moulded solutions.